You are currently viewing The 10 Ferrari Open-Top Convertibles Of All Time

 Worth: $221,691

-The present-day Ferrari convertible – a Ferrari Portofino is, in reality, next in line to the Ferrari California T( follower of the original Cali) which was the best-selling yet undervalued Ferrari of its era.
+The present-day Ferrari roadster – the Ferrari Portofino was introduced next in line to the Ferrari California T( follower of the original Cali), which was the best-selling yet undervalued Ferrari of its era.

 The F1-Trac traction control system can optimize the grip for a controlled ride.
 This highly powerful and lightweight car is an everyday car that provides exceptional comfort.